 Features unique to the export helicopter version are debris filters fitted to the engine intakes.
 The tail rotor of the Mi-17 is positioned on the opposite side (left) of that on the domestic version.
 Common to all versions are bumper rods extending from the bottom of tail boom to protect the tail rotor from ground strikes.

 A pair of clam shell doors positioned at the rear of the Mi-17 fuselage facilitates the loading and unloading of vehicles.
 There is a doppler radar located in the lower tail boom of the helicopter that provides distance to ground information during low level maneuvering.

 The Mi-17 helicopter has been modified and improved throughout the years since it was introduced in the early 1980's so that it is capable of performing a variety of civil, and military missions.
 Its size, lifting capacity, ease of maintenance, and ruggedness make it ideal for humanitarian missions.

 Aeroflot Russian airlines first used Mi-17 helicopters for carrying passengers in typical airline style seating arrangements.
 A total of thirty combat ready soldiers can be carried in the folding seats placed along the inside fuselage sides of the military version, and 12 stretchers can be accommodated in the search and rescue version.

 A strong winch is installed above the left side cabin door of the Mi-17 helicopter to aid in its use as a search and rescue vehicle.
 A relatively long range provided by optional internal and external fuel tanks enables missions to areas which other helicopters would find difficult to reach.
 Mi-17 helicopters have also been used by forestry departments and services, equipped with a bucket slung beneath the helicopter for water bombing.

-A total of some 12,972 Mi-17 helicopters of all types have been produced to date.
+A total of over 12,970 Mi-17 helicopters of all types have been produced to date.